neuvector/docs/user/pages/03.configuration/01.console/01.replacecert/docs.md

 ```
 3. Modify the yaml for the manager and controller pods by adding the mounts by following step “3” in the Generate and Use PKCS8 Self-signed Certificate section above.

+#### Support chained certificates
+To support End-to-end TLS, some ingresses/Application Gateways will only support backend servers that can be trusted.
+NeuVector added support for chained certificates in version 3.2.2.
+Microsoft's Application Gateway is one example of an Application Gateway requiring a chained certificate when using a not well-known CA.

+To add a chained certificate, the example tls.pem file should be a concatenation of the certificates.